Learning and Information for Families and Educators

 CareBreak volunteers are caring, compassionate people from all walks of life who enjoy children and want to make a difference in the lives of others.
 They understand that supporting a family in need is one of the most powerful ways to improve the quality of lives in their community.

 By giving their time, volunteers become close with the entire family and form long-lasting relationships.
 Also, by choosing to volunteer, these individuals have made a commitment to the child and the family---often being the first unpaid person in the child’s life to do so.

 Because CareBreak kids require constant care day in and day out, the only relief from providing care that a parent may get is if their spouse or other family member watches the child.
 This does not allow parents to spend time together or with their other children.
 The CareBreak volunteer gives the family a much needed break while their child with special needs is involved in social/recreational activities with a competent, caring person.

-I am the parent of a child with special needs and would like more information on matching with a CareBreak volunteer.
+I am the parent of a child with special needs under the age of 16 and and would like more information on matching with a CareBreak volunteer.

 I'd like to make a difference in the lives of children by becoming a CareBreak volunteer!

 All CareBreak volunteers are provided with training prior to being placed with a family.
 Volunteers must have Act 34 and 151 clearances.